-For Dalton Graham, Instagram is just one small part of a busy and storied career which has spanned professional sports, fashion, media and, now, content production.
+For Dalton Graham, Instagram is just one small part of a busy and storied career that has spanned professional sports, fashion, media, and, now, content production.
 While others within the digital publishing sphere see their Insta accounts as tools to create revenue through spruiking teeth whiteners, Graham’s is more a window into his multi-faceted life, which encompasses travelling the globe, his life with girlfriend Laura Henshaw, and his Golden Retriever Billy.

-From his start as a footballer in Victoria’s VFL, playing against some of the country’s biggest AFL stars, to his transition in to menswear, the launch of Bullfrog, his media production company which works closely with brands to deliver fresh and exciting content to engage with the consumer, Dalton has seldom stopped to take stock on his journey, which doesn’t show any signs of slowing anytime soon.
+From his start as a footballer in Victoria’s VFL, playing against some of the country’s biggest AFL stars, to his transition into menswear, the launch of Bullfrog, his media production company which works closely with brands to deliver fresh and exciting content to engage with the consumer, Dalton has seldom stopped to take stock on his journey, which doesn’t show any signs of slowing anytime soon.

 “I still miss it every day, I wish I could still play,” says Graham, who’s speaking to me from his Fitzroy office in between his many interviews for various media outlets during the Melbourne Spring Racing Carnival.
 Talking about his time on the field, as a reserve for Hawthorn FC, he’s quick to point out that, though his career as a professional footballer was cut short due to injury, his time playing with some of the best helped set him up for a string of wins in other industries.